nus-cs2113-AY2223S2/ip/docs/README.md

 Your data is saved each time you terminate the program.
 There is no need to save manually. :D

 ## Data Saving format
 Your data is saved within a txt file called duke.txt.
-If this file is not present, it will be created once the current instance of Duke terminates.
+If this file is not present, it will be created once the current instance of Jarvis terminates.
 The data is saved in the following format:

 For Todos - [TODO_TASK_TYPE]:[COMPLETION]:[DESCRIPTION]